-The tax being withheld by the financial institution may not be enough depending on the tax bracket of the individual doing the withdrawal.
-There may be additional tax required when filing the income tax return for the following year.
+The tax being withheld by the financial institution may not be enough, depending on your tax bracket.
+There may be additional tax required when filing your income tax return for the following year.

 There are specific circumstances where a withdrawal is allowed without the financial institution withholding tax.
 When withdrawing money to be used for the Homebuyers Plan or Lifetime Learning Plan the money is not included in the income on the following tax return.

 When using these plans there are certain restrictions on deducting the contributions during the 89-day period before the withdrawal from the fund.
-To get the biggest advantage of the plans the money must have been in the RRSP for more than 90 days.
+The biggest advantage of the plan comes if the money has been in the RRSP for more than 90 days.
 The same rules apply when contributing to a spousal RRSP within 89 days of a withdrawal.
-For the contributions to be fully deductable the amount of the RRSP after the withdrawal must be equal or greater than the amount of the withdrawal.
+For the contributions to be fully deductible , the amount left in the RRSP after the withdrawal must be equal or greater than the amount of the withdrawal.

 Home Buyers’ Plan

-The home buyers plan is for individual who are in the process of buying or building a house and require funds.
-The plan allows an individual to withdraw up to $25,000 in a calendar year from their RRSP.
-The funds could also be withdrawn to help a family member who is disabled to buy or build a home.
-The total amount withdraw must be paid back to the RRSP plan.
-A tax payer has a grace period of one year in which no payments are required, after that period ends repayment is required to commence.
+The home buyers plan is for those in the process of buying or building a house who require funds.
+The plan allows an you to withdraw up to $25,000 from your RRSP in a calendar year.
+The funds can also be withdrawn to help a family member who is disabled to buy or build a home.
+The total amount withdrawn must be paid back to the RRSP plan.
+A tax payer has a grace period of one year in which no payments are required.
+After that period ends, repayment is required.
 Tax payers generally have up to 15 years to repay the amount withdrawn.
-In order to participate in this withdraw plan the tax payer be approved by the CRA after submitting a T1036 form.
+In order to participate in this withdrawal plan, the tax payer must be approved by the CRA after submitting a T1036 form.

 RRSP plans for Continued Education

-The other method of withdrawing money from an RRSP tax-free is the Lifetime Learning Plan.
+Another method of withdrawing money from an RRSP tax-free is through the Lifetime Learning Plan.

-Canadian tax payers have unlimited access to the use of the lifelong learning plan, as long as the withdrawal balance is repaid to zero after each withdraw and is paid in full prior to a new withdrawal.
-Additionally the withdrawn funds can be used for both the plan owner and their spouse at the time, assuming both are approved under the school requirements.
-The plan has an age limit of 71, once an individual has reached 71 they are no longer able to take advantage of the lifelong learning plan.
+Canadian tax payers have unlimited access to the use of the lifelong learning plan, as long as the withdrawal balance is repaid to zero after each withdrawal.
+Additionally, the withdrawn funds can be used for both the plan owner and spouse at the same time, assuming both are approved under the school requirements.
+The plan has an age limit of 71; once an individual has reached 71 they are no longer able to take advantage of the lifelong learning plan.